AI-powered customer experience marketing (CXM) platform that helps local businesses win.

 The missed call problem is simple.
 It’s the gap between inbound customer calls and your business’s ability to answer them promptly.
 For small businesses, especially service-based ones like HVAC companies, dental offices, law firms, and salons, the phone is still the primary way customers reach out.
 When those calls go unanswered, potential customers don’t leave voicemails.
 They call your competitor.
 According to research on the true cost of missed calls, a significant percentage of callers who reach voicemail will simply hang up without leaving a message.
 That means you’ve got no way to follow up.

-What makes this even more challenging is its invisibility.
-You can see a negative Google review.
-You can notice when a customer walks out.
-But you cannot see the calls that rang unanswered and disconnected while you were assisting another customer, driving between jobs, or taking a break.
-These missed opportunities remain unseen—an invisible problem quietly impacting your revenue.
+Here’s what makes this worse.
+You can see a bad Google review.
+You can see a customer walk out of your store.
+But you can’t see the calls that rang five times and disconnected while you were helping another customer, driving between jobs, or eating lunch.
+The invisible problem.
 The SBA reports that over 33 million small businesses operate in the U.S. and the vast majority have five or fewer employees.
 That means the person answering the phone is often the same person doing the actual work, which makes missed calls almost inevitable without a deliberate strategy.

 Why Small Business Owners Miss Calls (And Why It Matters More Than You Think)